vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/operation-guide/ex-ug-canvas.md

 !!! note

     Each set of filter conditions aims at the data with this Tag.
-If the conditions are met, the vertex will be automatically selected.
-If the conditions are not met, the vertex will turn gray.
-The data status of other tags will not be affected.
+If the conditions are met, the corresponding vertex will be automatically selected.
+If the conditions are not met, the corresponding vertex will turn gray.
+The data status of other Tags will not be affected.

 ![filter](../figs/ex-ug-029-1.png)